Hay Fever (Allergic rhinitis)

 It is good to keep in mind that individuals who suffer from hay fever may also have other forms of allergies so it is important for them to keep their environment as free from dust as possible as well as to minimize or avoid flowering plants as much as possible.

 The use of essential oils can be helpful at this time.
 These can be used in a number of different ways including baths, massage (chest and back), vaporisers or my personal favourite the personal inhaler.
-See more details on these methods under the section – Ways In Which Essential Oils Can Be Used.
+See more details at Methods of Use and Applications.

 Essential oils which have been recommended for use with hay fever include, both Roman and German Chamomile (although if the allergy is caused by ragweed I would avoid using either of these oils as they come from the same family), Eucalyptus globulus and Eucalyptus citriodora, rose, lavender, peppermint, myrtle, basil, marjoram, ravintsara, clary sage and cajeput.
 Also keep in mind that one can blend for the individual symptoms as they present themselves in the individual.
 An oil which I have found to be particularly effective in dealing with the symptoms of hay fever is Tanacetum annum commonly called Blue Tansy.
 Not to be confused with regular tansy which is Tanacetum vulgare which is NOT used in aromatherapy at all.